 For a lens to focus light equally across its entire surface, it should be shaped like a sphere.

 The function of the front part of our eyes is to focus light on to the back part of the eye.
 That is, the function of the cornea, and natural lens inside the eye, are to focus light onto the retina, which acts like the film in the back of a camera.

-The combination of this “two lens system” often is not perfectly spherical.
-Sometimes the astigmatism comes from the cornea.
+The combination of this “two-lens system” often is not perfectly spherical.
+Sometimes astigmatism comes from the cornea.
 Other times it comes from the natural lens.
 Many times it comes from both.

 If this irregular curvature of your natural cornea and lens system is not corrected, it will cause blurry vision.

 Good question… The cause of astigmatism is complex and not fully understood.
 Like so many disorders, there appear to be both genetic and environmental factors.

 Picture from a video MRI of a patient rubbing their eye.
 Note the deformity of the cornea.

 A study from Singapore found the number of hours spent playing video games in children aged 7 to 9 years old was associated with more severe astigmatism.